Uberi/devenv/README.md

 * Somewhat protects your machine against potentially malicious packages (see "Rationale" section for details and caveats).
 * Avoid file/config pollution by packages that write files to unusual places (e.g., NLTK, Puppeteer, GCloud SDK).
 * Includes useful but proprietary utilities such as nGrok.
+* Mounts `.git` from your working directory as read-only, preventing software inside the environment from tampering with Git settings such as hooks, diff commands, credential helper tools, etc.

 Basically I want more isolation when developing software, so this is a Docker image that closely resembles [my dev setup](https://github.com/Uberi/setup-machine).
 See the "Rationale" section for caveats and intended use cases.